mrldupuis/mrldupuis.github.io/_pages/about.md

 I'm an [Engineer](https://geosyntec.com/people/michael-dupuis) and [Ph.D.
 Candidate](https://sites.google.com/site/brendonabradley/people?authuser=0).

-I primarily work on the seismic analysis and structural design of large concrete dams and buildings, but I also really enjoy software development and data analysis.
+I primarily work on earthquake ground motion simulation, quantitative risk analysis, and seismic analysis of large concrete dams and buildings.
+I also really enjoy software development and data analysis.

 I've been fortunate to work on projects across Canada, Japan, Taiwan, New Zealand, and the United States.